-Rooted in a small rural community its potency will be in the realm of ideas and culture; its work being mixing action research, local innovation, education and training.
-It has no interest in the worlds of foreign aid and charity, nor the endless import of external solutions and western imaging of Africa.
-Instead it will build upon this community’s almost accidental thirty year tradition of tackling its complex issues through engaging in its own research that embraces and integrates traditional knowledge, indigenous innovation, quantitative science and new technologies, each only in proportion to how each truly adds value.
+Rooted in the indigenous community of the VaNgowa Chiefdom, the potency of Muonde Trust is in the realm of ideas and culture; our work being both the raising and the realizing our community’s vision.
+Muonde has no interest in the mainstream worlds of foreign aid and charity, nor the endless import of external solutions and western imaging of Africa.
+Instead Muonde Trust builds upon our community’s own capacities, honed in our case by almost accidental thirty year tradition of tackling complex issues through engaging in our own version of research that embraces and integrates traditional knowledge, indigenous innovation, quantitative science and new technologies, each only in proportion to how it truly adds value.

 This Muonde site will increasingly share the stories of this community and the work of the Trust, both with other Zimbabweans and the world at large.
 Watch this space, contribute, sign up for our mailing list, and do give us your feedback.

 This message is only visible to site admins